-At The Pain Experts of Arizona in Phoenix Diabetic Neuropathy diagnosis begins with your doctor performing a physical exam to check your overall muscle strength and tone, reflexes, and sensitivity to touch and vibration.
+At The Pain Experts of Arizona in Gilbert Diabetic Neuropathy diagnosis begins with your doctor performing a physical exam to check your overall muscle strength and tone, reflexes, and sensitivity to touch and vibration.

 The ADA recommends your doctor performs an annual foot exam.
 Your doctor may send you to specialists such as urologists or cardiologists to prevent, monitor, and treat complications of neuropathy or side effects of your medication.
 They may order tests such as:

 While the exact cause is unknown, current research indicates that prolonged exposure to higher than normal glucose levels damages the body’s nerves, and high levels of triglycerides are associated with the development of nerve damage.

 While anyone with diabetes can develop neuropathy, some risk factors include: